GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/tutorial.md

 This app demonstrates the power of Gemini's function calling capabilities, enabling users to query and understand their BigQuery databases using natural language.
-Forget complex SQL syntax – interact with your data conversationally.

-Use the steps in this tutorial to run your own copy of the SQL Talk app using Cloud Shell in your own Google Cloud project.
+You can follow the steps in this tutorial to run your own version of the SQL Talk app and make changes to the live app using the Cloud Shell Editor in your own Google Cloud project.

+Let's get started!

 ## Run the setup script